ORNL-Modelica/TRANSFORM-UnitTests/README.md

-# TRANSFORM-Library-ReferenceResults
+# TRANSFORM-UnitTests

-This repository holds the reference or "gold" result files for regression tests for the TRANSFORM-Library.
+This repository holds the reference or "gold" result files for regression tests for the Modelica Library TRANSFORM (TRANSFORM-Library/TRANSFORM).

 In the past this was included in the TRANSFORM-Library Resources folder but now resided here to reduce library bloat and avoid file path lenth issues.

 # Instructions

 1. Create unit scripts
+    - These are stored in the repository for change purposes but can be regenerated at will.
-    - To generate the unit tests included in TRANSFORM run: `createUnitScripts.py`
+    - To regenerate the unit tests included in TRANSFORM run: `createUnitScripts.py`
     - This will create a folder called `Scripts` and place them there.
 These files are used for regression testing.
     - This will also create a `runAll*.mo` file which can be run directly in the Modelica IDE, independent of the regression system.
 1. Run regression tests